What is Purchase Order Automation?

 All of this happens in real-time.
 Compared to traditional paper forms, which must be faxed, mailed, or scanned to create a digital form before emailing to the supplier, there are significant time savings.
 Plus, it’s easier to find a record of all actions taken thanks to the audit trail, so there’s no time lost tracking down missing orders and documents.
 PO processing moves faster overall, so your staff can focus on other important business processes.

 With reporting features, you’ll have great visibility into each department’s spending.
 You’ll be able to see what they’re spending money on and who they’re spending it with.
 This will allow you to secure better deals with your vendors or alert you to when you should be considering new suppliers to work with.
 You’ll be able to get a better idea of how the entire supply chain is working and overall supplier performance.
 You’ll be able to search through all documents in the system, so you can access all the pending orders, view the status of orders, invoices, and payments at any time.

 It’s possible to create rules and permissions at such a granular level you can restrict purchasing to certain dollar thresholds, certain suppliers, or specific items.
 You can create blanket POs and automatically route them for approval, and more.
 This flexibility ensures that no matter what your needs are, the system can be configured to address them.

-Organising your business purchases is essential to keeping maverick spending at bay and maximising your working capital.
+Organizing your business purchases is essential to keeping maverick spending at bay and maximizing your working capital.
 As your business grows, keeping track of every dime becomes essential to effective operations.
-Ditch the archaic processes in favour of technology that will grow and expand with your company.
+Ditch the archaic processes in favor of technology that will grow and expand with your company.